 A surprising 55% of college students reported setting aside savings every month.
 Having a financial safety net is important in the event of an emergency — your car breaks down, you break your leg and can’t work, you lose your job.
 Having an emergency fund or savings account is an important first step when it comes to financial security, so take a look at your budget and figure out how you can start saving small, eventually setting aside enough income to live on for three to six months if needed.

-*Editor’s note: For those of us that struggle with saving or paying ourselves first, here’s a great resource full of tips and tricks to help you spend less & save more.
+*Editor’s note: Here’s a list of the best student accounts to establish the checking and savings accounts that are right for you.
+For those of us that struggle with saving or paying ourselves first, here’s a great resource full of tips and tricks to help you spend less & save more.

 Tracking Your Spending

 We’ve already mentioned it twice, but we’ll say it again: Having a budget is important if you want to stay in control of your finances, and tracking your spending is an important part of the budgeting process.
 More than half of college students surveyed (56%) said they track their spending, and you should too.
 There are lots of helpful apps available to help make it easier.